Environment

 In order to achieve MSC certification, a fishery must pass 28 performance indicators within three core principles: sustainable stocks, minimising environmental impact and effective management.

 The certification process takes between 6 and 18 months.
 The assessment process includes opportunities for stakeholder input and peer review.
-Certification lasts up to 5 years, during which time the fishery makes any improvements required as a condition of certification.
-Annual audits are carried out by the certifier to ensure continued compliance.
-A full reassessment of the fishery must be completed within five years of the last certificate being granted.
+Certification lasts up to 5 years, during which time the fishery makes any improvement

 Fishing Areas